First Person Account Of The Milgram Experiment

 He didn't stop because of moral courage; he stopped because he thought he was being played.

 The distinction is extremely important.
-His life experiences allowed him not to be strong against authority, but to be suspicious that authority is an authority.
-He did not care at all about the other person being shocked-- what he cared about was being manipulated.
+His life experiences didn't make him strong against against authority, but to be suspicious that authority is an authority.
+He stopped not because the other person was being shocked-- what he cared about was being manipulated.

-And so again, narcissism, though in this "healthy" because it heightened his perception of games and manipulation.
+And so again, narcissism, though in this case resulting in a "healthy" outcome because it heightened his perception of games and manipulation.

-I'm not criticizing this man, how he behaved here has little bearing on how he would act in other circumstances precisely because he thought it wasn't real.
+I'm not criticizing this man-- what he did in this experiment isn't generalizable to other circumstances precisely because he thought it wasn't real.

 May 7, 2008 6:37 PM | Posted by : | Reply